mathml

 usage

-For starters, you just need the <math> element which can be rendered in two forms: inline by default like 1+1 or in its own block like
+For starters, you just need the <math> element which can be rendered in two forms: inline by default like or as a block like

 <math display="inline"><mn>1</mn><mo>+</mo><mn>1</mn></math>